awsdocs/iam-user-guide/doc_source/access_policies_job-functions.md

 **Use case:** This user can view a list of AWS resources and basic metadata in the account across all services\.
 The user cannot read resource content or metadata that goes beyond the quota and list information for resources\.

+**Policy updates:** AWS maintains and updates this policy\.
+For a history of changes for this policy, view the policy in the IAM console and then choose the **Policy versions** tab\.
+For more information about job function policy updates, see [Updates to AWS managed policies for job functions](#security-iam-awsmanpol-jobfunction-updates)\.

 **Policy description:** This policy grants `List*`, `Describe*`, `Get*`, `View*`, and `Lookup*` access to resources for most AWS services\.
 To see what actions this policy includes for each service, see [ViewOnlyAccess](https://console.aws.amazon.com/iam/home#policies/arn:aws:iam::aws:policy/job-function/ViewOnlyAccess)\.

+## Updates to AWS managed policies for job functions<a name="security-iam-awsmanpol-jobfunction-updates"></a>

+These policies are all maintained by AWS and are kept up to date to include support for new services and new capabilities as they are added by AWS services\.
+These policies cannot be modified by customers\.
+You can make a copy of the policy and then modify the copy, but that copy is not automatically updated as AWS introduces new services and API operations\.